Ahmed Mohamed Mohamoud: Early life

+Education

+Between 1946 and 1957, Mohamoud studied at schools in Sheikh, Somaliland and Amud, where he completed his secondary levels.

+Upon graduation, he moved to England to pursue higher studies.
+From 1958 to 1960, Mohamoud enrolled in London University and obtained an advanced General Certificate of Education (GCE).
+He then studied at University of Manchester, where he earned both a Bachelor's Degree (1960–1963) and a Master's Degree (1963–1965) in Economics.

+Personal life and death

 He met his wife, Amina-Weris Sh.
 Mohamed, in the late 1960s.
 Like him, she completed her education as a registered nurse and midwife in England.
-She is one of the pioneers of Somali educated women.
 They married in Mogadishu in 1968.
-She has been a strong partner, by his side throughout the long and turbulent times of his political career.
-They have five children and seven grandchildren.

-Education

-Between 1946 and 1957, Mohamoud studied at schools in Sheekh and Amud, where he completed his secondary levels.

-Upon graduation, he moved to England to pursue higher studies.
-From 1958 to 1960, Mohamoud enrolled in London University and obtained an advanced General Certificate of Education (GCE).
-He then studied at University of Manchester, where he earned both a Bachelor's Degree (1960–1963) and a Master's Degree (1963–1965) in Economics.
+Mohamoud died in Hargeisa, Somaliland on 13 November 2024, at the age of 86.

 Political career

 General

 In a professional capacity, between 1965 and 1969, Mohamoud served as an official at the Ministry of Planning and Coordination in Mogadishu during Somalia's early civilian administration.
 He was also the national Minister of Planning and Coordination (1969–1973), Minister of Commerce (1973–1978 and 1980–1982), and the Chairman of the National Economic Board (1978–1980) in the succeeding socialist government.
 Although a member of Siad Barre's cabinet for many years, he was believed to not be involved in any acts of violence and embezzlement.
 Therefore, allowing him to satisfy both the government and opposition at the time, paving way for his chairmanship of the Somali National Movement.

 From 1984 to 1990, Mohamoud was the Chairman of the Somali National Movement (SNM), serving as the liberation group's longest-serving chairman.

 Between 1993 and 1997, Mohamoud was a member of the House of Representatives of Somaliland.
 He also worked as the Somaliland Minister of Finance from 1997 to 1999, in which position he initiated a program of fiscal reform.
 Between 1999 and 2000, Mohamoud served as Somaliland's Minister of Planning and Coordination, a position from which he resigned in 2001.